Table of Contents

 Healthy kidneys remove waste products from your blood.
 These waste products leave your body in the urine your kidneys make.
-Your kidneys are located near the middle of your back, below your ribcage.
+When the waste products do not properly leave your kidneys, it can result in kidney stones.

 What causes kidney stones?